DataBiosphere/tanagra/docs/INDEXING.md

 - In entity group config (eg condition_person_occurrence.json), set `visitOccurrenceEntity` and add `occurrenceToVisitOccurrence` relationship.

-This feature is only available for `CRITERIA_OCCURRENCE` enttiy groups.
+This feature is only available for `CRITERIA_OCCURRENCE` entity groups.

 ## Running Indexing Jobs
 Before running the indexing jobs, you need to specify the underlay config files.